Extension Educator, 4-H Youth Development (Metro Communities)

 St. Charles, IL 60174-1591

 Donna Nuger continues her service to University of Illinois Extension as the Metro Youth Development Educator serving youth in the urban areas of DuPage, Kane and Kendall counties.
-Nuger began her career with University of Illinois Extension in 2004 as the Youth Development Educator for Kankakee County where she developed a series of environmental education programs for youth in grades 1 through 8.
-The Power of Choice, Conflict Resolution, Leadership Skills You Never Outgrow and Parliamentary Procedure have promoted youth leadership in youth in urban, suburban and rural communities.
-Nuger has created summer science opportunities for urban youth through Robotics Camp, Who Lives here GPS/GIS experiences, How's That Work physical science classes, and the Harry Potter inspired Howarts School at Camp Shaw's School of Science Wonders.
+Nuger began her career with University of Illinois Extension in 2004 as the Youth Development Educator for Kankakee County.

 Nuger received her B.S. in Animal Science from University of Illinois Urbana-Champaign and her Master of Arts in Teaching degree from National-Louis University.
-She has been a very active volunteer with Girl Scouts of DuPage, Boys Scouts of America, her local school board, Lyons Township Dog Training Club, People to People Student Ambassador Program and Garden Clubs of Illinois Board.
+She has been a very active volunteer with Girl Scouts, Boys Scouts, her local school board, Lyons Township Dog Training Club, People to People Student Ambassador Program and Garden Clubs of Illinois Board.
 Her contributions have been in the area of volunteer development, youth education and environmental issues.
-Nuger's service to youth has been recognized by National Association of Extension 4-H Agents Achievement in Service Award and the Honor Pin by Girl Scouts of the USA.
+Nuger's service to youth has been recognized by National Association of Extension 4-H Agents Achievement in Service Award, Excellence in Urban Programming and the Honor Pin by Girl Scouts of the USA.

 Real Colors -- This interactive training helps a person gain a perspective on his or her own personality style and the personality styles/temperament of others.
 This program is for youth through adult ages and is adaptable for different program areas such as teaching and learning styles, leadership styles, career choices, parenting styles, management styles, etc.